wren-lang/wren/doc/site/classes.markdown

       }
     }

 Unlike most other dynamically-typed languages, in Wren you can have multiple methods in a class with the same name, as long as they take a different number of parameters.
-In other words, you can overload by arity.
+In technical terms, you can overload by *arity*.
 So this class is fine:

     :::dart
     class Unicorn {